grandao0/work-work-work/README.md

 - CONFLICT (content): Merge conflict in <file_name>.
 - Automatic merge failed; fix conflicts and then commit the result.

+If you want to use a graphical tool to resolve these issues, you can run `git mergetool`, which fires up an appropriate visual merge tool and walks you through the conflicts.

 In Git, branches are usually a means to an end.

 You create them to work on a new project feature, but the end goal is to merge that feature into the master branch.